devops-cloud-ksmith/lumelight-dev-rds-copy-transfer-project/README.md

 - **Source us-east-2** – profile `prode`
 - **Destination us-west-2** – profile `devw`

+The `orderNo` field is provided as a dropdown with values `01` through `99`.
+You can fetch the list of matching RDS instances before starting the swap.

+### List resources

+Send a GET request to `/resources` with `orderNo`, `regions`, and `srcProfiles` parameters to retrieve the instances that will be processed.
+The parameters mirror those used for `/swap`.

 ## Web UI

 You can also launch a small Flask application that exposes the functionality via a REST endpoint and a lightweight React + Bootstrap interface.